spencer-shadley/completed-class/09-node-js/2-thursday/activities/20-Stu_ConvertConstLetArrow/README.md

 - Open [Unsolved/index.html](Unsolved/index.html) in your web browser and take a moment to understand the application's functionality.

-  - This example is similar to the Crystal Guessing Game we worked on many weeks ago.
+  - This example is similar to the optional Crystal Guessing Game we worked on many weeks ago.

 - Now open [Unsolved/index.js](Unsolved/index.js) in your code editor and convert the existing code over to use the ES6 syntax we've learned about in the previous examples.